MicrosoftDocs/quantum-docs/articles/intro-to-resource-estimation.md

 ### Customization

+The Resource Estimator has an extensibility API to model any quantum architecture and to modify all assumptions.
 You can adapt the Resource Estimator and specify the characteristics of your quantum system.

-You can use the predefined target parameters or customize them to your needs.
-For more information, see [Customize resource estimates to machine characteristics](xref:microsoft.quantum.overview.resources-estimator).
+You can use pre-defined qubit parameters and quantum error correction (QEC) schemes or configure unique settings across a wide range of machine characteristics.
+For more information, see [Customize the target parameters of the Resource Estimator](xref:microsoft.quantum.overview.resources-estimator).

 |Target parameters|Describe your system|
 |---|---|